brendt/stitcher.io/src/content/blog/2020-03-04-event-driven-php.md

 }
 ```

-And finally this is what the `Account` entity looks like, notice the lack of ORM-style configuration, these are simple in-memory PHP objects!
+And finally this is what the `Account` entity looks like.
+Notice the lack of ORM-style configuration; these are simple in-memory PHP objects!

 ```php
 final class Account extends <hljs type>Entity</hljs>